 The Livability Score is a score out of 100 that was designed to help people quickly and easily evaluate the quality of an area.
 The score consists of 7 different categories and dozens of data points across multiple data sets.

-Ranking more than 35,000 cities, neighborhoods, zip codes and addresses isn’t easy; some might even say it’s impossible.
+Ranking more than 45,000 cities, neighborhoods, zip/postal codes and addresses isn’t easy; some might even say it’s impossible.
 Our Livability Score is created from science, data and statistics.
-Although we are unable to capture the smell of your favorite old school diner or the relationships that you’ve created with your friendly neighbors, we’ve done our best to create an overall score that reflects the things that make an area a great place to live.
+Although we are unable to capture the smell of your favorite old school diner or the relationships that you’ve created with your friendly neighbors, we have done our best to create an overall score that reflects the things that we believe make an area a great place to live.

 Overall cost of living index (85% of the cost of living score).

-State Sales Tax and State Income Tax (15% of the cost of living score).
+State/Provincial Sales Tax and State/Provincial Income Tax (15% of the cost of living score).

 The crime score provides an overview of the overall safety of an area.
 The score takes into account both violent crime (murder, rape, robbery, assault) and property crime (burglary, theft, vehicle theft).
 Higher weights are given to violent crimes as they are more severe.
 For comparison purposes, crime rates are normalized per 100,000 residents.
 The overall score is calculated based on comparison to the national average.